 I’ve got to figure out what I’m going to do with that mantle.
 I need some sort of faux fireplace thing but it’s a tough problem.
 I think I’m going to just put a couple coats of chalkboard paint up initially.
 I’ve seen some cute chalkboard fireplaces and it will be a quick fix until I can come up with something more clever.

 Back to the paint, what do you think?
 Is the purple good/bad?
 Is my sense that it isn’t right enough to abandon veiled violet and find a new color?
 A different purple or a different color?
 So many questions!
 Let me know your thoughts.

 If you follow my on Instagram you probably saw some pictures of the dining room go by.
-I painted the dining room with the help of Painting Peterborough we used every last drop of one quart of Martha Steward Mourning Dove which is a very taupe-ish green color.
+I painted the dining room with the help of https://indexpainting.com.au/ and it looks fantastic!
+We used every last drop of one quart of Martha Steward Mourning Dove which is a very taupe-ish green color.